 - (f) A second story must have at least two exits when its occupant load is 10 or more.
-Comply with the Oregon State Building Code. - (g) Occupants on floors above the second story and in basements must have access to at least two separate exits from the floor or basement as required by the Oregon State Building Code. - (18) Common use cooking and eating facilities and equipment. - (a) When provided, common use cooking or food preparation facilities or equipment must have the following: - (A) A gas or electric refrigerator, capable of keeping food at or below 41 degrees F. - (B) A minimum equivalent of two cooking burners for every 10 persons or part thereof or 2 families, whichever requires the most burners. - (i) If a gas or electric hotplate or wood stove is within 18 inches of a wall, that wall must be made of or finished with smooth cleanable, nonabsorbent, grease-resistant and fire-resistant material.

-NOTE: Labeled and listed appliances are exempt from the 18-inch requirement when installed according to their listing.

-- (C) No liquid petroleum gas (LPG like propane) tanks in use inside any occupied building.
-Outside tanks must connect to appliances with lines approved for that purpose. - (D) Food storage shelves, food preparation areas, food contact surfaces and floors in food preparation and serving areas must be made of or finished with smooth, non-absorbent, cleanable material; and - (E) A table and chairs or equivalent seating and eating arrangements to accommodate the number of occupants living in the sleeping place. - (b) Refrigerators and stoves or hot plates must always be in working condition.
+Comply with the [Uniform] Oregon State Building Code. - (g) Occupants on floors above the second story and in basements must have access to at least two separate exits from the floor or basement as required by the Oregon State Building Code. - (18) Common use [C]cooking[,] and eating[, and dining] facilities and equipment. - (a) [Central] When provided, common use cooking or food preparation facilities or equipment must have the following[and each living area with an area for use as a kitchen and eating area must have the following]: - (A) A gas or electric refrigerator, capable of keeping food at or below [45]41 degrees F. - (B) A minimum equivalent of two cooking burners for every 10 persons or part thereof or 2 families, whichever requires the most burners. - ([B]i) [A stove or hot plate large enough to serve the intended number of occupants.]
+If a gas or electric hotplate or wood stove is within 18 inches of a wall, that wall must be made of or finished with smooth cleanable, nonabsorbent, grease-resistant and fire-resistant material. - NOTE: Labeled and listed appliances are exempt from the 18-inch requirement when installed according to their listing. - (C) [There must be n]No liquid petroleum gas (LPG like propane) tanks in use inside any occupied building.
+Outside tanks must connect to appliances with lines approved for that purpose. - (D) Food storage shelves, food preparation areas, food contact surfaces and floors in food preparation and serving areas must be made of or finished with smooth, non-absorbent, cleanable material; and - (E) A table and chairs or equivalent seating and eating arrangements to accommodate the number of occupants living in the sleeping place. - ( $[F]\underline{\mathbf{b}}$ ) $[\overline{\mathbf{The}}\ r]\underline{\mathbf{R}}$ efrigerator $\underline{\mathbf{s}}$ and stove $\underline{\mathbf{s}}$ or hot plate $\underline{\mathbf{s}}$ must always be in working condition. - (c) Clean the facilities and equipment before each occupancy. - (d) Common use kitchen and dining areas must be separate from all sleeping quarters.
+There can be no direct opening between kitchen or dining areas and any living or sleeping area. - (e) If the operator becomes aware of or has reason to suspect that anybody preparing, cooking or serving food has a communicable disease as listed in paragraph (22), the operator must bar them from the cooking facility until the disease is no longer communicable. - (f) Buildings must have heating capable of keeping the facility at 68 degrees or more during use.